pdm-project/pdm/docs/docs/project.md

 ## Manage global project

-Sometimes users may want to keep track of the dependencies of global Python interpreter.
+Sometimes users may want to keep track of the dependencies of global Python interpreter as well.
-It is easy to do it with PDM, via `-g/--global` option which is supported by most subcommands.
+It is easy to do so with PDM, via `-g/--global` option which is supported by most subcommands.

 If the option is passed, `~/.pdm/global-project` will be used as the project directory, which is almost the same as normal project except that `pyproject.toml` will be created automatically for you